-In this section we introduce the Polyakov-loop--extended Nambu--Jona-Lasinio (PNJL) model to study the thermodynamics of QCD at finite density and temperature, in the grand canonical ensemble.
+In this section we introduce PNJL and PQM models to study the thermodynamics of QCD at finite temperature and density, in the grand canonical ensemble.

-The lack of confinement in the NJL models does not allow the study of the very important transition of deconfinement at non-zero temperature.
-As explained in Sec. \ref{sec:Introduction} the Polyakov loop can be used as an order parameter for this transition.
-In this section we will introduce it in the NJL model and describe its features.
+The lack of confinement in the NJL and QM models does not allow to study the very important deconfinement transition at non-zero temperature.
+As explained in Sec.~\ref{sec:Introduction}, the Polyakov loop can be used as an order parameter for this transition.
+We will introduce it in the NJL and QM models and describe its features.

-Throughout this section we will in particular discuss that if the Polyakov loop brings some sort of confinement (``statistical confinement''), it is not a real confinement.
+Throughout this section, we will discuss, in particular, that if the Polyakov loop brings some sort of confinement (``statistical confinement''), it is not a real confinement.
 The Fock space structure of this model still contains quark degrees of freedom and only the quark occupation numbers will be modified.
-As a result when we discuss confinement, we will often not be very rigorous on the vocabulary.
+As a result, when we discuss confinement we mean the statistical one, not the true one.